alsimoes/python-studies/README.md

 Python-studies
 ==============
-[Python-studies](https://github.com/alsimoes/python-studies) are a collection of little projects to play and exercise my [python](https://www.python.org/).
+[Python-studies](https://github.com/alsimoes/python-studies) are a collection of little projects to play and exercise my [python](https://www.python.org/) skills.
 There are no fixed objective besides target of each projet.

 \
 Projects